 Our top tips for choosing the ideal rental location are:

-- Choose a city currently undergoing regeneration.
+- Choose a city receiving public and private investment and plenty of scope for regeneration.
 This means new businesses and occupants will be drawn to the town, keeping the demand for housing high.
 Manchester and Liverpool are prime examples.

 - Consider your target market.
-Two and three-bedroom properties will attract families, so ensuring great schools are nearby is a must.
+Two and three-bedroom properties with gardens will attract families, so ensuring great schools are nearby is a must.
+Meanwhile, city-centre apartments will attract single professionals, where on-site amenities can boost rental demand and rates.

 - If in doubt, choose a university city.
 Opting for a city like Manchester or Birmingham with a bustling student population is a great way to secure your investment.
 The demand for student properties will be huge, as well as high-quality accommodation for new graduates.